-Gregory Hampson is Executive Vice President of Construction & Capital Projects, reporting to the Senior Executive Vice President/Chief Development & Operations Officer.
+Gregory Hampson is Executive Vice President of Construction & Capital Projects, currently reporting to the President & CEO.
 He oversees PHA's major housing construction and capital projects, including overseeing third party contractors.
 He previously served as the Deputy Director of Conventional and Scattered Site Operations for the Housing Authority of Baltimore City.
 Prior to rejoining PHA in 2017 in his current role, he had worked at PHA overseeing its major capital projects.
 Mr. Hampson has a B.S. in Electrical Engineering from Temple University and is in the process of obtaining his Master's Certificate as a Project Management Professional from George Washington University.